opendatasoft/slate/source/includes/_dataset_extractors.md

 }
 ```

-The endpoint takes an URL and optionnaly credentials to user in oder to gain access to this URL, and outputs a list of extractors that are likely to work well for this URL, as well as a list of the other extractors available on the domain that are not likely to succeed in extracting records out of that URL.
+The endpoint takes an URL and optionally credentials to use in oder to gain access to this URL, and outputs a list of extractors that are likely to work well for this URL, as well as a list of the other extractors available on the domain that are not likely to succeed in extracting records out of that URL.

 ### Parameters